SDY60-2023/webring/README.md

 #### Adding your RSS/TWTXT

-To add an extra feed to your entry, add them within your `<li>` tag as follow:
+To add an extra feed to your entry, add them to index.html within your `<li>` tag as follow:

 ```html
 <li data-lang="en" id="xxiivv">